Rohrym/AZLyrics_Scraper/README.md

 Running the Juypiter Notebook will only require a link to the artist's page you want to scrape.
 You can paste that link by replacing the link at the very top of the Notebook.

 In the scraping code for in the Notebook you can find two timers which artificially slow down the code so you don't get blocked by AZLyrics.
 You can select either of the two based upon how many songs an artist has in their catalog.
 By default the Notebook is set to the short timer which allows for around <100 songs to be scraped.

-## Known issues:

-As of yet the scraper is not able to collect songs from the 'other songs' catagory due to an issue with an error regarding the get_element_text function disrupting the scraping.